snagaraj0/snagaraj0.github.io/_pages/about.md

 Hey, I'm Sanjay!

 I'm currently an undergraduate at Stanford University studying Computer Science with a focus on AI and biocomputation.
 Broadly, I'm interested in developing computational methods to improve diagnostics, accelerate drug development, and pave the way for AI integration in clinical settings.
-Currently, I'm an undergraduate researcher in the [Dror Lab @ Stanford Artificial Intelligence Laboratory (SAIL)](https://ai.stanford.edu/).
+Currently, I'm an undergraduate researcher in the [Dror Lab @ Stanford Artificial Intelligence Laboratory (SAIL)](https://ai.stanford.edu/) creating methods to improve ligand-receptor modeling.
 I'm also building something new in the health tech space (stay tuned for more)!

 Feel free to reach out: sanjay [dot] nagaraj [at] stanford [dot] edu.